Hawaii power utility takes responsibility for first fire on Maui, but faults county firefighters

 Hawaiian Electric is a for-profit, investor-owned, publicly traded utility that serves 95% of Hawaii’s electric customers.
 CEO Shelee Kimura said there are important lessons to be learned from this tragedy, and resolved to “figure out what we need to do to keep our communities safe as climate issues rapidly intensify here and around the globe.”

-The utility faces a spate of new lawsuits that seek to hold it responsible for the deadliest U.S. wildfire in more than a century.
+The utility faces a spate of new lawsuits that seek to hold it responsible.
 Wailuku attorney Paul Starita, lead counsel on three lawsuits by Singleton Schreiber, called it a “preventable tragedy of epic proportions.”

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP's climate initiative here.
 The AP is solely responsible for all content.